Lift standards: a glossary

 Health and Safety at Work etc Act 1974 - This Act of Parliament is the main piece of UK health and safety legislation.
 It places a duty on all employers "to ensure, so far as is reasonably practicable, the health, safety and welfare at work" of all their employees.

 Regulations - There is a duty to meet all the requirements of PUWER and LOLER by taking every precaution to ensure safety when using equipment in any workplace, lifts in an existing building fall under these regulations.

 - Manual Handling Regulations - Any owner has a duty to protect staff from potential injury caused by inappropriate manual handling.

 - Provision and Use of Work Equipment Regulation 1998 (PUWER) - These regulations, often abbreviated to PUWER, place duties on people and companies who own, operate or have control over work equipment.

 - Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)- These regulations place duties on people and companies who own, operate or have control over lifting equipment.

-- The Lift Regulations 2016, SI 2016/1083 - Regulations for the construction of lifts where they are intended to be used for the transport of persons.
-These regulations are met by compliance with among other things, the relevant British Standards and the EN81 series of standards.
+The Lift Regulations 2016, SI 2016/1083 - Regulations for the construction of lifts where they are intended to be used for the transport of persons.
+These regulations are met by compliance with among other things, the relevant British Standards and the BE EN 81 series of standards.
 This regulation covers passenger lifts.

-- Supply of Machinery (Safety) Regulations 2008/1597 - Regulations for the construction of platform lifts, goods and service lifts.
-Again compliance to this regulation is with the relevant below standards.
+Supply of Machinery (Safety) Regulations 2008/1597 - Regulations for the construction of platform lifts, goods and service lifts.
+Again compliance with this regulation is with the relevant below standards.
 For new lifts, building regulations need to be looked at for guidance on specification.

 Codes of Practice & Standards